TomasStuina/VSTranslations/README.md

 ![Install](./media/install.png)

-> **IMPORTANT!:** VSTranslations is only the core extension.
+> **IMPORTANT:** VSTranslations is only the core extension.
 Addtional engine plugin is required for it to properly work (e.g., Google Translate plugin):
 >
 >![Installed-Plugins](./media/installed-plugins.png)